As part of our monthly series we’ll be looking at April marketing themes use in your marketing to keep customers and visitors engaged online.

 What changes are you making at your holiday business in preparation for the new season?
 Any refurbishments to properties or rooms you can share with your online audience?

 Last weekend I ventured into the garden for the first time since November – with mixed feelings.
-The joy and optimism of the brightly coloured daffodils versus the untouched and neglected weeds and overgrown borders….
+The joy and optimism of the brightly coloured daffodils versus the weeds and overgrown borders….

-The garden centres capitalise on this annual trauma that many of us go through in March by packing their shelves with vibrant flowers and expensive garden maintenance tools.
+Garden centres capitalise on this annual trauma by packing their shelves with vibrant flowers and expensive garden maintenance tools.

-Compost bags line the supermarket aisles, clothes shops replace Winter woolies with gardening gloves and lightweight jackets, and sales of oil and WD40 spike as lawn mowers get the annual service.
+Compost bags line the supermarket aisles.
+Clothes shops replace Winter woolies with lightweight jackets, and sales of WD40 spike as lawn mowers get the annual service.

 What’s happening in the countryside around your holiday business?
 Take photos of the Spring flowers, the early morning frosts, the first sunny days of the year and share them on your social networks – counting down to the new season of visitors.